savonarola/beam-lazy/README.md

 As we see, `qlc:table/2` has the only required argument: a function generating table values.
 It looks much like the `next_fun` argument of `Stream.resourse/3`, but there are some differences:
 * The generating functions return a simple list of elements to terminate, not a `{:halt, acc}` tuple.
 * To continue evaluation, the function should return an _improper list_ of calculated elements ending with a continuation function that calculates the rest.
 * We can't return an improper list with no elements.
-So we immediately make a recursive call if no keys are fetched, but the Redis cursor does not yet indicate the end of scanning (`"0"`).
+So we immediately make a recursive call if no keys are fetched, but the Redis cursor does not yet indicate the end of scanning (`"0"`). `SCAN` command _can_ return [zero results](https://redis.io/commands/scan/#number-of-elements-returned-at-every-scan-call).

 NB.
 An _improper_ list is a list with elements concatenated to some value other than an empty list:
 ```elixir